quarkslab/kdigger/README.md

 So, if you are granted rights to `create pods`, you can check the presence of any admission controller that might restrict you.

+Note that it uses `--dry-run=server` by default but you can really create the pods with the `--admission-create` admission plugin specific flag.

 ### API Resources